 Turning to the elasticity of wages with respect to aggregate productivity, the implications from the model with wage rigidities for incumbent workers are close to empirical estimates.
 Combining the U.S. evidence reported by Haefke, Sonntag, and van Rens (2013) and Hagedorn and Manovskii (2008), the overall wage elasticity across all workers with respect to aggregate productivity is reported to lie between 0.24 and 0.45 across specifications and data sets.
 The former paper also report a wage elasticity from new hires with respect to aggregate productivity in between 0.79 and 0.83.
 The corresponding elasticities predicted by the model is 0.47 and 0.83, respectively, which is well in line with the empirical evidence.
-Unsurprisingly, removing the wage frictions of incumbent workers increases both the overall and the new hires wage elasticity with respect to aggregate productivity to close to unity $(0.94 \text{ in both cases}).^{23}$
+Unsurprisingly, removing the wage frictions of incumbent workers increases both the overall and the new hires wage elasticity with respect to aggregate productivity to close to unity (0.98 and 1.03).21

-As a final exercise to evaluate the performance of the calibrated model with wage frictions for incumbent workers, we have calculated the unemployment volatility decomposition of Barnichon (2012).24 We find that separations account for 34.4 percent of the unemployment volatility.
-This should be compared to the results reported in Barnichon (2012) where separations account for about 40 percent of unemployment volatility.
+As a final exercise to evaluate the performance of the calibrated model with wage frictions for incumbent workers, we have calculated the unemployment volatility decomposition of Barnichon (2012).22 We find that separations account for 50.2 percent of the unemployment volatility.
+This should be compared to the results reported in Barnichon (2012) where separations account for about half of unemployment volatility.
 Thus, the model results presented above are not driven by an empirically unrealistically high role of separations.